daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_applicationbehaviourstutorial.md

     - Interop.IGcpBS900.dll

     ![Modeler add Reference](/images/tutorials/applicationbehaviours/Modeler-Add-Reference.PNG)

+4. Through the left side menu, create a new Agent by accessing the option ***Agents / Add new*** on the top right side.
+Set its Name as *Employee* and Data Source as *Primavera*.

 5. Navigate to tab “Data Behaviours“, and define a behaviour to be executed on “ReadList”.
 This behaviour will be used for Query and List requests for this entity.